ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/custodian_steps.md

 - Practical
     - Technical handover of the technical infrastructure as required for the e-money license (see tech section)

-## ADDONS and MAINTENANCE
+## Add-ons and maintenance

 - Accounting services
 - Auditing
 - Opening of safeguarding accounts
-- Arrange integration with other licenses of the OurFinance services
-- IT services (how to integrate in your other systems)

-> TODO: localize (sacha)
+- Connection to SWIFT payment scheme
+- Agreement for the issuing own brand MasterCard cards
+- BIC/SWIFT and LEI codes acquisition
+- Reporting to Central Bank on the regularly basis
+- Consulting on the arising issues from Central Bank